 - Do involve end users in determining the nature and extent of tests to be conducted.

 - Do address how the TMP will be updated to include progressively more detail as the system is developed.

 - Do address the additional testing to be conducted to maintain the quality of the production system through multiple releases to production.

 The Project Manager and the Planning Team prepare and present a project status review for the Agency CIO, Project Sponsor, Executive Sponsor, and other project stakeholders after completing all Requirements Analysis Phase tasks.
 This review addresses:

 The Project Manager compares actual project performance to the PMP and the projected cost of the project to determine any variances from the cost baseline during the phase-end review.
-The Project Manager also performs a comprehensive risk assessment of the project to update the Risk Register.
-The Project Manager updates the Maryland EA Repository with any new or updated components before beginning the next phase, Design.
+The Project Manager also performs a comprehensive risk assessment of the project to update the Risk Register before beginning the next phase, Design.